top of page

 Spring Break Survival: The Best Vacation Reads for Middle-Graders

 Taken March 16, 2025 on Spring Break Greetings from Paris!
-While Spring Break usually finds us enjoying the cherry blossoms in Vancouver, my family and I have traded the Pacific Northwest for the streets of France this year.
+While Spring Break usually finds us enjoying the cherry blossoms in Vancouver, my family and I have traded the Pacific Coast for the streets of France this year.
 We've just arrived, but I plan to sit in a few cafés reading Catching Fire in French (It's called L'Embrasement and it’s a challenge for me, but fun!).
 I've even got the audio through Libby to follow along with when I get tired.
-It's been fun to my wife
+It's been fun to see my wife a

 Paul Breau